Calbabreaker/yacpm/README.md

 (unless it's simple or the CMakeListst.txt is really complex) and all files should be globed.
 If the library target name is not in kebab-case, do `add_library(library_name ALIAS LibaryName)`.
-The config doesn't have to work on very old versions, just at least 2 years ago.
+The config doesn't have to work on very old versions, just at least 1 year ago.
 Also use system headers for include directories to avoid compiler warnings from the library header.

 #### Example for GLFW: